|Country:||United Kingdom (UK)|

-Archer hops are available to be purchased from multiple suppliers.
+Archer hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

 Origin and Geneology of the Archer Hop

 Archer is a hop derived from a seedling of Sovereign and planted alongside Minstrel.
 Released by Charles Faram in 2013.

 English hops begin to be harvested annually in the fall starting at the beginning of September, and often continuing into early October.

 Archer is an aroma hop that is typically used in only late boil additions, including dry hopping.